Ever been intrigued by the idea of a live Christmas tree that you can plant in your yard after the holidays? Us too. We decided to give it a try.

 Above: We placed our tree by a window where it is cooler, but not in direct sun, and far from a drying heater.

 There are several other steps to take in order to protect your tree from the dry indoors.
 Lynne recommends placing it at least 10 feet from a wood stove or fireplace.
 Avoid sunny windows and do not place a tree where it will receive direct flow of heat from a furnace vent.
-Lynne also suggests spraying the needles with Anti-Stress 2000 (a 1-gallon jug of concentrate is $64.60 from Grower's) plant protector, a clear polymer anti-transpirant.
-It slows the tree's evaporative loss of water through its needles.
+Lynne also suggests spraying the needles with Anti-Stress 2000 (a 1-quart jug of concentrate is $29.95 from Amazon) plant protector, a clear polymer anti-transpirant.
+It slows the tree’s evaporative loss of water through its needles.

 Above: We were inspired to decorate our living tree with natural ornaments: nuts and leaves that we gilded.
 See our how-to later today.